-Occasionally we receive complaints about smoke caused by bonfires.
+Occasionally we receive complaints about smoke caused by bonfires and often the complaint is made when people have regular bonfires.
 The following information should help to prevent unnecessary pollution in your area.

 Kilncraigs, Greenside Street, Alloa, FK10 1EB